National Socialist League of the Reich for Physical Exercise: Twilight and end of the Nazi Sports Office

 World War II radically altered the role of the NSRL in Germany and the areas under its leadership.
 The military re-armament and dire war preparations would make the influence of physical exercises in Nazi German society wane in favour of militarism.
 The massive sports pageantry events in the large cities, carefully organized to arouse nationalistic fervor, were replaced by military parades of German warriors.
 Successful sportsmen found it increasingly difficult to compete with frontline war heroes in capturing the attention of the German public.

 Even though the NSRL continued playing a big role in sporting activities among the youth for a few years, the atmosphere had changed.
 Many Germans were subjected to conscription and left for the different fronts, so the NSRL concentrated in training and staging local or regional events for younger athletes.
 Already in 1940 monetary funds for organizing sporting venues, such as the prestigious Kiel Week sailing competition, were not forthcoming.
 Contributors felt emboldened to deny funds to the formerly influential branches of the Nazi Sports Office owing to the war-related shifting of priorities.
 During this time the NSRL sold lottery tickets as a source of self-financement.

 Von Tschammer's influence and power within the NSDAP also began rapidly eroding despite having been a committed topmost Nazi leader.
 He would, however, never witness Germany's defeat and humiliation in the war, for he died from pneumonia in Berlin in March 1943.
 Arno Breitmeyer, a fellow SA officer became the new Reichssportführer.

 As the war dragged on, a huge number of members of the many branches of the NSRL, among them youngsters in their early teens, had to go to fight to the fronts.
 Since players were not available, except in shoddily organized military sports events in scattered frontline locations, sports life in Germany came practically to a standstill.
 The last von Tschammer und Osten Pokal football trophy was played in Vienna in 1943 and the following two years plunged the NSRL into irrelevance.
 The once mighty Nazi Sports Body had to give up its weight and its position of pride long before the war was lost.

-On May 31, 1945, after Nazi Germany's defeat in World War II, the American Military Government issued a special law outlawing the Nazi party and all of its branches.
+On 31 May 1945, after Nazi Germany's defeat in World War II, the American Military Government issued a special law outlawing the Nazi party and all of its branches.
 Known as "Law number five", this Denazification decree disbanded the NS Reichsbund für Leibesübungen along with all its facilities and departments.

-The disbandment of the NSRL meant that all the sports organizations of Germany had to be established anew during the postwar reconstruction of both West Germany and the DDR.
+The disbandment of the NSRL meant that all the sports organizations of Germany had to be established anew during the postwar reconstruction of both West Germany and East Germany.
 Even after German reunification in 1990, there has never been such a powerful and all-encompassing sports organization in Germany as the DRL/NSRL was at its height.